burlachenkok/burlachenkok.github.io/_posts/2024-10-14-ufednl-in-arxiv.md

 </table>

-**2. Self-Contained Design.** Our implementation facilitates seamless integration into resource-constrained systems and supports extensibility for future research:
+**2. Self-Contained Design.** Our implementation facilitates seamless integration into resource-constrained systems:
 - No library dependencies.
 Sole reliance on OS interfaces and some C++ Runtime elements
 - Supports both single-node simulation and real multi-node execution
 - Compatible with Linux, macOS, and Windows OS